algorithmiaio/dev-center/_pages/clients/ruby.md

 Now import the Algorithmia library and create the Algorithmia client:

-{% highlight r %}
+{% highlight ruby %}
-library(algorithmia)
+require 'algorithmia'

 # Authenticate with your API key
-apiKey <- "YOUR_API_KEY"
+apiKey = "YOUR_API_KEY"
-# Create the Algorithmia Client object
+# Create the Algorithmia client object
-client <- getAlgorithmiaClient(apiKey)
+client = Algorithmia.client(apiKey)
 {% endhighlight %}

-Now you’re ready to start working with Algorithmia in R.
+Now you’re ready to start working with Algorithmia in Ruby.

 ## Working with Data Using the Data API